 Inspired by TimeSlips—a story creation process that replaces the pressure to remember with the freedom to imagine—The Imagination Network brings people with dementia together with artists and community members to co-create powerful and inspiring works of art.

-Beginning in 2015, the Art Farm and Good Samaritan Christenson Village (a 140-person Care Home in Gibsons, BC) teamed up to collaborate with people with dementia on two creative engagement initiatives.
-These included the Sunshine Coast Art Crawl and the Sunnycrest Mall Pop-Up Studio.
+In 2015, The Art Farm and Good Samaritan Christenson Village (a 140-person Care Home in Gibsons, BC) teamed up and began a long and successful collaboration.
+Their early projects included the Sunshine Coast Art Crawl and the Sunnycrest Mall Pop-Up Studio.
 During these projects, The Imagination Network hosted a series of creative workshops that involved collage, painting, textiles, dress-up photo booth, shadow puppetry, music, and theatre sports.
-Youth, children and the broader community were invited to participate and engage with people with dementia to produce and showcase original works of art.
-Learn more about these projects on The Imagination Network blog.
+Youth, children and the broader community were invited to participate and engage with people living with dementia to produce and showcase original works of art.
+You can learn more about these projects on The Imagination Network blog.

 Raising the Curtain

-The Imagination Network has launched a ground-breaking three-year project – Raising the Curtain – that involves creating a theatrical production that is written, produced and performed by people with dementia in collaboration with professional artists, care givers, and community members.
-Through a partnership with Douglas College, this project also has an important research component with a goal of identifying ways in which creative engagement improves the lives of people with dementia.
+The first phase of the project will culminate in the presentation of a theatrical production that is written, produced and performed by people living with dementia in collaboration with professional artists, care givers, and community members.
+A research paper will be also be published that evaluates the impact of creative engagement on people living with dementia.

 Why this is important

-We believe that amplifying the voice of people with dementia, and bringing it to the forefront will transform our perception of, interaction with and relationship to aging.
-It will foster engagement and provide meaningful connections between people with dementia, caregivers and the broader community.
+We believe that amplifying the voice of people living with dementia, and bringing it to the forefront will transform our perception of, interaction with and relationship to aging.
+It will foster engagement and provide meaningful connections between people living with dementia, caregivers and the broader community.